Free Walking Tour Guanajuato Mexico

 Download an interactive map of this walking route right here.

-First Stop: The Teatro Juárez
+First Stop on a Walking Tour of Guanajuato: The Teatro Juárez

 Start your walk at the Teatro Juárez, Plazuela de Cata No. 1, Guanajuato.
 This gorgeous Mexican Neoclassical building, constructed in 1872, soars from the street.
 Sculpted lions adorn the entrance and 8 muses float above the roofline.
 Currently the teatro is used for music, theater and dance performances.

-Kisses for Everyone at Callejon de Besos
+Kisses for Everyone at Callejon de Besos in Guanajuato

 After checking out the cool trees and plaza across from Teatro Juarez at the Jardin de la Union (make sure to come back in the evening for all the street performances and food carts!), head toward the Callejon de Besos.
 This cute little alley, just shoulder-width wide, is Guanajuato’s most romantic spot.
 See how many kisses you can sneak as you climb the short, but steep staircase.
 Maybe you’ll lock your love with the other padlocks on the gate!

 Up to the Monumento Pípila via the Guanajuato Funicular